itxxBilal/itxxBilal/README.md

 ###

-<p align="left">I'm  Muhammad Bilal from Pakistan<br><br>- 🔭 I’m working as  Full-Stack Developer<br>- 📚 I'm currently learning Web Development<br>- ⚡ I'm Bilal, a passionate student learning web development.
+<p align="left">- 🔭 I’m working as  Full-Stack Developer<br>- 📚 I'm currently learning Web Development<br>- ⚡ I'm Bilal, a passionate student learning web development.
 I specialize in front-end technologies like HTML, CSS, and JavaScript, and I'm also skilled in back-end development with languages like Python, PHP, Ruby, or JavaScript.
 My goal is to become a full-stack developer, creating engaging and functional websites</p>

 ###